-Unless you’re a trader on Bay Street, buying a home is likely the single biggest financial transaction of your lifetime up to this point.
-Between house hunting, make an offer on your home and finding a mortgage, it can be easy to overlook home insurance.
+Unless you’re a trader on Bay Street, buying a home is likely the single biggest financial transaction of your lifetime.
+Between house hunting, making an offer on your home and finding a mortgage, it can be easy to overlook home insurance.
 But by doing that you’re making a major mistake.
-Some homebuyers feel like they’re throwing their money away on home insurance, when that couldn’t be further from the truth.
+Some homebuyers feel like they’re throwing their money away on home insurance when that couldn’t be further from the truth.
 You’ll be happy you have home insurance if you ever need to make a claim.

-Now that you know the importance of home insurance, here are some home insurance tips for first time homebuyer.
+Now that you know the importance of home insurance, here are some home insurance tips for the first-time homebuyer.

 Imagine you’re buying a new laptop.
 You probably wouldn’t buy the first laptop you see.
 You’d take the time to shop around.
 And you should be treating your home insurance the same way.
 While your local bank branch may offer you a good deal on home insurance, you won’t know for sure unless you see what else is out there.

 Seeing what else is out, there is super easy these days thanks to technology.
 By shopping around with a home insurance comparison website like Smartcoverage.ca, you’re more likely to find the home insurance policy best suited to you at the lowest possible premiums.
 Bet of all, you’ll have the peace of mind knowing that your home is protected and you’re not overpaying for home insurance.

 Did you know that many home insurance companies give you the choice of paying your home insurance premiums monthly and annually?
 As a first-time homebuyer, paying your home insurance premiums monthly can help from a cash flow standpoint.
 Under this option, the payments are broken up into 12 convenient instalments instead of one lump sum payment all at once.
 Just be aware that some home insurance companies charge you an administrative charge if you choose to pay monthly.